kjepo/lisp/README.md

 }
 ```

-# Reading lines with readline
+## Reading lines with readline

 If you're compiling on a Windows machine, you may have to replace the
-call to getline with the following code:
+call to the POSIX getline with the following code:

 ```
 input = malloc(512);